DAOrayaki/Docs/README.md

 # Docs
-The docs of dorayaki, include the duty, the governance rules, the rules of each day.
+The docs of DAOrayaki, include the duty, the governance rules, the rules of each day.
-## daorayaki team Daily norms
+## DAOrayaki Team Daily Norms

 1. Meeting should attend in time.
 2. Each one should obey the rules.